douakli/workspace_manager/README.md

  inline uint VirtualDesktopManager::count() const
 ```

-Note that KWin developer ever tested their code and effects with a higher virtual desktop count than 20.
+Note that KWin developer never tested their code and effects with a higher virtual desktop count than 20.
 Weird things might happen.
 Also, from my experience, KWin gets really slow with a higher number of Virtual Desktops.